Dream Schools

 Tzina awakens, and looks at me.

-I wonder if she will apologize for the way she ignored me in the dreamschool.
+I wonder if she will apologize for the way she ignored me in the Dream School.

-No sense of recognition, or feeling, and not much intelligence.
+Her eyes are empty, no sense of recognition, or feeling, and not much intelligence.

 “Tzina,” I say, “are you all right?”

-Her face holds the same blank look.
+Her face holds the same blank look, and I call for Shazira.

 I tell her what happened, and ask her to bring other healers.